n7tae/ham-dht-tools/README.md

 - dht-spider uses reflector peer Values to evaluate the peer connection state of a particular module of a chosen reflector.
 - The `dht-help` files are examples of useful subroutines for handling *mrefd* and *urfd* reflectors.

-Examples of OpenDHT C++ code for servers on the *ham-dht* network are [*mrefd*][https://github.com/n7tae/mrefd], and [*urfd*](https://github.com/n7tae/urfd).
+Examples of OpenDHT C++ code for servers on the *ham-dht* network are [*mrefd*](https://github.com/n7tae/mrefd), and [*urfd*](https://github.com/n7tae/urfd).
 All of the code having to do with the *ham-dht* network are in `mrefd/reflector.{h,cpp}` and `urfd/reflector/Reflector.{h,cpp}` files, respectively.

 ### Publication data, the heart of any dht-network

-The center of the *ham-dht* network is the data, *i.e.*, the `Value`s, that servers publish.
+The center of the *ham-dht* network is the data, *i.e.*, the Values, that servers publish.
 So far, two reflectors use *ham-dht*, *mrefd* and *urfd*, and in fact there are two slightly different versions of *urfd* Values that might be encountered.
 The four-part documents that each reflector publishes on the net are defined in the `dht-values.h` file in this repo.
 The four sections of a reflector *ham-dht* document are:
 1. Configuration - This is all run-time configuration information that could be useful to a client, like the its IP address(es), the url of its dashboard, and its modules configuration.
 2. Peers - A list of its connected peers.
 This list also contains the list of shared modules, and how long the peer has been connected.
 3. Clients - A list of its connected clients and and its connection info.
 4. Users - An ordered list of its most recent "last heard" users transmitting through the reflector.

 The Configuration and Peers sections are published as *permanent* values.
 That is, the will reside in the DHT as long as the publisher is still connected to the DHT.
-If the publisher disconnect, usually by termination, these two published values will no longer be available to other nodes on the DHT network.
+If the publisher disconnect, usually by termination, within short time, these two published values will no longer be available to other nodes on the DHT network.

-The Clients and Users sections are updated when their publishing node changes, but they are *not permanent* and so have a limited lifetime on the DHT network.
+The Clients and Users sections are updated when their publishing node changes, but they are *not* permanent and so have a limited lifetime on the DHT network.
 Another tool is in the works that will *listen* for these sections from a particular publisher.
 Each time the publisher republished their Clients or Users sections, this listen tool will list the new values.

-As seen in the `dht-values.h` file, each section's data is encapsulated in a `struct`, with a final `MSGPACK_DEFINE` statement telling OpenDHT the packing order of the data.
-The configuration `struct`s for the M17 and URF reflectors are quite different, with the M17 configuration mostly containing strings while the URF configuration contains several arrays.
-An OpenDHT document can contain most any standard C++ containers, including arrays, lists and maps.
-The elements of these containers should be basic C++ types, most any numeric types as well as strings.
-C++ tuples are also fully supported, allowing the the programmer to very easily encapsulate related data in a user-defined object.
-In fact, the three parts of a reflector's publication having to do with state information (1, 2 and 3) all use tuples.

-Near the top of the `dht-values.h` file is a useful `const_expr` subroutine called `toUType` that take an element of a `enum class` and returns its underlying value.
-Using this allow elements of an array or tuple to be indexed based on an element of an `enum class`.
-While a resulting C++ expression might look complicated upon first examination, the beauty of using `toUType` is when programming in a context aware development environment like MS Code where *intellisense* is always proving the programmer with allowable choices when selecting a specific member of an array or tuple.
-It's a best practice to provide a `enum class` with every unique `std::array` or `std::tuple` used in a value part.

-In addition to the user defined data that make up a published value, there are two other values if importance:
-1. `dht::Value::user_type` is a `std::string` and by *ham-dht* convention is used to identify the version release of the value part.
-2. `dht::Value::id` is a 64-bit unsigned and identifies the Value part.
-(This cannot be zero.)
-This id is important because in a call to `get()` or `listen()`, you can specify the part you want and then your call will only receive that part.
-This is specified in a dht::Where object that is defined and used in both *dht-get* and *dht-spider*.

-Note that these two Value members are outside the packed portion of the Value and so are available before unpacking.
-These two values are used to ensure that the packed portion of the Value is unpacked into the correct `struct`.

 ### Publication lifetimes